snowplow/marketing-attribution-accelerator/content/modeling/modeling_4.md

 {{% tab name="Python" %}}

+Python scripts and requirements.txt can be found at `[dbt_project_name]/dbt_packages/snowplow_fractribution/utils/`.
 To run the fractribution script locally in Python, we recommend using a virtual environment.
 If you have an Apple M1, please see section **M1 Instructions**.
 Snowpark requires Python 3.8.
 To use conda:

 ```